ISI-MIP/isimip-qc/README.md

-                        File path of the config file -c, --copy            Copy checked files to CHECKED_PATH if no warnings or errors were found -m, --move            Move checked files to CHECKED_PATH if no warnings or errors were found --unchecked-path UNCHECKED_PATH
+                        File path of the config file -c, --copy            Copy checked files to CHECKED_PATH if no warnings or errors were found -m, --move            Move checked files to CHECKED_PATH if no warnings or errors were found -O, --overwrite       Overwrite files in CHECKED_PATH if present.
+Default is False --unchecked-path UNCHECKED_PATH
                         base path of the unchecked files --checked-path CHECKED_PATH